Vargasavour Recipes

 Instructions

 • In a large mixing bowl, combine the mayonnaise, Worcestershire sauce, lemon juice, hot sauce, Old Bay spice, garlic powder, paprika, salt, and egg.
-Mix until evenly combined.
-Add the well-drained canned crab meat and canned tuna to the bowl.
+Mix until evenly combined, then add the well-drained canned crab meat and canned tuna.

-• Shred the surimi sticks (imitation crab) into small pieces and add them to the mixture.
-Stir in the chopped parsley and breadcrumbs.
-Gently fold everything together until the mixture is moist but firm enough to shape.
+• Shred the surimi sticks into small pieces and add them to the bowl.
+Add the chopped parsley and breadcrumbs, then gently fold everything together until the mixture is moist but firm enough to shape.

-• Scoop about ½ cup of the mixture and shape into a patty.
-Repeat to form around 8 patties.
-Refrigerate the patties for 1 hour to help them hold their shape.
+• Scoop about ½ cup of the mixture and shape it into a patty.
+Repeat until you have around 8 patties, then refrigerate them for 1 hour so they hold their shape better during cooking.

 • Heat a non-stick skillet over medium heat and drizzle in the extra virgin olive oil.
-Cook the crab cakes for 3-4 minutes on each side until golden brown and crispy.
+Cook the crab cakes for 3-4 minutes on each side until golden brown and crispy on the outside.

-• Serve hot with salad and your favorite dipping sauce like tartar, aioli, or fresh lemon juice.
+• Serve hot with salad and your favorite dipping sauce, such as tartar, aioli, or fresh lemon juice.

 Notes